rgeng5/WorkSamples/Code/Liver_object_detection/README.md

 **Scripts**

-⋅⋅*Pre-processing script to increase contrast around the liver and convert DICOMs to PNGs, slice by slice: PreparePNG.m
+..*Pre-processing script to increase contrast around the liver and convert DICOMs to PNGs, slice by slice: PreparePNG.m

-⋅⋅*Two data augmentation schemes were used to enlarge the image dataset for training: reflections and full (reflections + translation + scaling + contrast).
+..*Two data augmentation schemes were used to enlarge the image dataset for training: reflections and full (reflections + translation + scaling + contrast).
 DataAug_refection.py performs reflections only; it can be run before DataAug_translate_scale_contrast.py to perform all 4 types of data augmentation

 ⋅⋅*Data extraction script to obtain meta data from DICOM headers: GrabInfo.m